Battle of the Brokerages: Robinhood vs. TD Ameritrade – Unmasked & Unbiased Review

 TD Ameritrade vs. Robinhood: Comparison

-Let’s look at some of the key features between TD Ameritrade vs. Robinhood and where each company stands out.
+Let’s look at some key features between TD Ameritrade vs. Robinhood and where each company stands out.

 Winner: TD Ameritrade

-If you are looking for the full spectrum of investment options, TD Ameritrade is the clear winner.
+TD Ameritrade is the clear winner if you are looking for the full spectrum of investment options.

-TD Ameritrade offers a much wider range of investment options, from individual stock trading to municipal bonds, forex, options trading, and even brokered CDs.
-TD also offers futures & futures options trading through its Thinkorswim platform.
+TD Ameritrade offers a wider range of investment options, from individual stock trading to municipal bonds, forex, options trading, and even brokered CDs.
+TD also provides futures & futures options trading through its Thinkorswim platform.

 - Fixed Income